paapaabdullahm/php-fpm/README.md

 - if you are using it with Laravel, within your project root, you can easily do:
     `$ php artisan foo bar `

-- to check the php version you you are running, you can either do:
+- to check the php version you are running, you can either do:
     `$ php-fpm -v` or
     `$ php -v`